jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

     $ export AWS_SECRET_ACCESS_KEY=(your secret access key)
     $ export TF_VAR_db_password="(YOUR_DB_PASSWORD)"
     ```
-1. Set the variable names for the global S3 bucket to store the terraform state and the dynamodb table for the locks in file:  `global/s3/variables.tf`

-1. Create the global Terraform resources in AWS using local state file:
+1. Create the global Terraform resources in AWS using a local state file:

+    Comment out the following lines in the file:  `cloud/terraform/providers/aws/global/main.tf`

+    ``` yaml
+    terraform {
+        backend "s3" {
+        # Replace this with your bucket name!
+        bucket         = "terraform-blog-jv"
+        key            = "global/s3/terraform.tfstate"
+        region         = "us-east-2"

+        # Replace this with your DynamoDB table name!
+        dynamodb_table = "terraform-locks-jv"
+        encrypt        = true
+        }
+    }
+    ```

+    And then execute the following:

     ``` bash
     $ cd cloud/terraform/providers/aws/global